Conversion of Gaussian states under incoherent Gaussian operations: Abstract

 \section{Abstract}

-The coherence resource theory studies the operational value and efficiency.
-A fundamental question in this theory is the interconversion of coherence.
-We answer this question completely for one-mode continuous-variable systems by characterizing conversion of coherent Gaussian states under incoherent Gaussian operations.
+The coherence resource theory needs to study the operational value and efficiency which can be broadly formulated as the question: when can one coherent state be converted into another under incoherent operations.
+We answer this question completely for one-mode continuous-variable systems by characterizing conversion of coherent Gaussian states under incoherent Gaussian operations in terms of their first and second moments.
 The no-go theorem of purification of coherent Gaussian states is also built.
-The structure of incoherent Gaussian operation of two-mode is furtherly discussed and is applied to coherent conversion for pure Gaussian states with standard second moments .
+The structure of incoherent Gaussian operations of two-mode continuous-variable systems is discussed further and is applied to coherent conversion for pure Gaussian states with standard second moments.
+The standard second moments are images of all second moments under local linear unitary Bogoliubov operations.
+As concrete applications, we obtain some peculiarities of a Gaussian system: (1) There does not exist a maximally coherent Gaussian state which can generate all coherent Gaussian states; (2) The conversion between pure Gaussian states is reversible; (3) The coherence of input pure state and the coherence of output pure state are equal.

 {\it \bf I. Introduction}